saarthak08/EmailsManager/README.md

 # EmailsManager
-    An app to manage & store emails of people with database implementation using ROOM.
+    An android app to manage & store emails of people.

+## *Libraries:*
+- RxJava
+- Room
+- Dagger-2